CPU

 Current usage alongside the full memory spec read directly from BIOS — type, speed, stick identification, and live DDR5/DDR4 temperature.

-Live upload and download throughput for the best active interface, plus latency measured against the default gateway.
+Live upload and download throughput for the best active interface, plus LAN gateway and WAN latency.
 Upload and download are shown as separate coloured series in the sparkline.

 Aggregated read and write throughput across your primary drives, plus per-drive capacity, usage, and live NVMe/SSD temperature.
 Read and write are shown as separate coloured series in the sparkline with matching coloured labels.